Fraunhofer-AISEC/cmc/README.md

 ./cmc/example-setup/setup-full-simple <cmc-folder> <metadata-folder>
 ```
 with `<cmc-folder>` as the relative or absolute path to the cloned `cmc` repository and
-`<metadata-folder>` as an arbitrary folder where metadata and configuration files are stored.
+`<metadata-folder>` as an arbitrary folder that will be created and that will store metadata and
+configuration files.
+The binaries will be created inside the user's `$GOPATH/bin`.

-For the JSON example configuration folders to work without modifications, choose `cmc-data` in
+For the JSON example configuration folders to work without modifications, choose as `<metadata-folder>`
-the same root folder the `cmc` repository resides in as the `<metadata-folder>`.
+the folder `cmc-data` located in the same root folder the `cmc` repository resides in.
+Export this root folder as `$CMC_ROOT`.

 *For an alternative demo setup with a more complex PKI and policies based on the requirements of the International Data Spaces (IDS), see [IDS Example Setup](./doc/ids-example-setup.md)*